 The 1907 Act currently requires: (i) limited partners to make a capital contribution to the partnership, (ii) that such contributions be registered with Companies House, and (iii) that the relevant limited partner is liable for any of its capital contributions that are withdrawn during the life of the partnership.
-These requirements are removed for new PFLPs.
-Therefore the loan/capital split mechanism applied in fund limited partnership agreements is no longer required, and as such all contributions are "capital" in the broadest sense.
-It also means that investors will no longer have to contribute "capital" before they are able to be registered as a limited partner (provided the partnership has at that stage been designated as a PFLP).
+These requirements will all be removed for new PFLPs.
+Therefore the loan/capital split mechanism applied in fund limited partnership agreements will no longer be required, and as such all contributions will be "capital" in the broadest sense.
+It will also mean that investors will no longer have to contribute "capital" before they are able to be registered as a limited partner (provided the partnership has at that stage been designated as a PFLP).
 This has commonly been achieved by way of a loan from the general partner on closing (repayable on first drawdown), rather than having to make an immediate call for the nominal "capital" element of a limited partner's commitment to a fund.
 However it is an administrative burden which can now be avoided for PFLPs.